 Poor Mobile Responsiveness

 More than half of all web traffic comes from mobile devices.
 If your website isn’t mobile-friendly, you risk losing a significant portion of your audience.
-AS mentioned speed plays a large roll for smartphone users.
+As mentioned speed plays a large roll for smartphone users.

 Mistakes: A non-responsive design can make text unreadable, buttons difficult to click, and layouts messy on smaller screens.